Canadian Environmental Protection Act (CEPA)

 Breast Cancer Action Quebec, in collaboration with many other health and environmental groups, is working to tighten regulations on the use of toxic chemicals used in everyday consumer goods and products.
 From flame retardants in furniture and electronic equipment to phthalates in cosmetics, perfumes, hairsprays, food packaging, shower curtains, these chemicals and many others have serious and proven negative effects on health and the environment.

-If you are concerned about these issues and want your voice to be heard, we have designed this toolkit for you.
+If you are concerned about these issues and want your voice to be heard, please join us in our fight.

 Women Fighting Toxic Exposures